A climate change and environmental emergency has been declared by Eastleigh Borough Council.

 The Council is already ahead of the government’s 2020 target on greenhouse gas emissions, is one of Hampshire’s foremost local authorities for levels of recycling (including the county’s only collection of food waste) and has a substantial renewable energy portfolio, generating around 330,000 kilowatts last year (2018-19).

 Other initiatives include making Council buildings more energy efficient, monitoring air quality and promoting sustainable transport solutions (including in the Council’s own fleet).
-An energy switch campaign, green waste collections and insulation grants are also helping the Borough’s households reduce their carbon footprint.
+Green waste collections and insulation grants are also helping the Borough’s households reduce their carbon footprint.

 Councillor Kyrle said: “We recognise that this is a hugely important issue facing not just our residents, but also our environment, our wildlife and the planet; we therefore took this joint motion to our Full Council asking Councillors to declare a Climate Change and Environmental Emergency.